 Assessment and Qualifications

 Teachers perform continuous assessment of their students at all levels of education.
 On a day-to-day basis, this assessment is informal and based on student work in and out of the classroom.
-Previously, all students in primary school took school-based exams throughout the year and at the end of each year, but in 2019, the government dropped the exams for Primary 1 and 2 and in 2021 dropped the mid-year exams for Primary 3 and 5, as well as Secondary 3.
+Before 2019, all students in primary school took school-based exams throughout the year and at the end of each year.
+Since then, Singapore has eliminated mid-year exams.
+Students in Primary 1 and 2 have no exams and do not receive grades.
 By removing these exams, the government hopes to shift focus away from grades and competition and toward learning for its own sake.